 Healthy Mom Healthy Baby

 The Prenatal Care Coordination program is a Medicaid benefit that helps pregnant women get the support and services they need to have a healthy baby.
 The program provides help and support to find the following; health care, personal support, information on good eating habits and health practices, information and help finding services in the community.
-Call Kathy at 715-478-3371 with additional questions regarding this program or visit the Wisconsin Department of Health Services website.
+Call Jacee at 715-478-3371 with additional questions regarding this program or visit the Wisconsin Department of Health Services website.

 Following the birth of your child, a public health nurse will contact you to see how you and the baby are doing and offer a visit to assist families with any questions or concerns you may have.